Cloud computing has become a fundamental requirement for most organizations.

 Software development agencies tend to follow the agile framework.
 With a launch-and-learn mindset working to their advantage, they work on continuous integration of processes and delivery, meanwhile, publishing many open-source software.

 Online security firms are now using zero-trust enterprise security model from Google, instead of the traditional firewall standards.
 This practice has led them to let users work remotely from any location on Earth, with approved devices.
 With a managed hosting service working behind-the-scenes, users do not have to bother about the network level access to secure their devices.
-Therefore, the device’s security remains intact.
+Therefore, the cloud computing security remains intact.

 Data analytics firms now work on continuous data help businesses make informed decisions.
 The data is first fed into a machine learning system to get better results out of it.
 Today, every process has become ‘continuous’.
 This means we can’t label any process or product as ‘completely finished’.